When is the best time to visit Mexico

-Find out what a grey whale watching holiday in Baja entails, from whale camps to daily boat trips.
-And a biologist explains how ethical these trips are...
+Find out what a grey whale watching in Baja entails, from whale camps to boat trips.

-Discover Mexico’s most important Mayan step pyramids and UNESCO-listed Aztec architecture.
+Discover Mexico’s most important Mayan step pyramids and Aztec architecture.

-Mexico City rose from the ashes of the Aztec Empire to become the largest metropolitan area in the Western Hemisphere.
+Mexico City rose from the ashes of the Aztec Empire, and now has eight million inhabitants.

-A tour of Oaxaca is always going to include toasted tortilla vendors and colonial architecture.
+A tour of Oaxaca is always going to include toasted tortilla vendors.

-Camp and hike on uninhabited islands; paddle between beaches and rocky coves; snorkel with sea lions and watch whales and dolphins; sea kayaking in Baja is the best way to bring the beauty of Mexico leaping into life.
+Camp and hike on uninhabited islands; paddle between beaches and rocky coves; snorkel with sea lions and watch whales.

-Family holidays in Mexico are a cocktail of Mayan culture, Mexican food, beaches, adventures in the jungle and wildlife.
+Family holidays in Mexico are a cocktail of Mayan culture, Mexican food, beaches, and adventures in the jungle.

-As well as some health and safety tips, our Mexico travel advice is all about keeping it local, local, local.
+As well as some health and safety tips, our travel advice when visiting is all about keeping it local, local, local.

-There are sixty different indigenous groups in Mexico, all with extraordinary heritage and history.
+There are sixty different indigenous groups in Mexico, all with extraordinary heritage.